cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README-db2whonly.md

 If you continue to experience issues with this automation, please [file an issue](https://github.com/IBM/automation-data-foundation/issues) or reach out on our [public Dischord server](https://discord.com/channels/955514069815808010/955514069815808013).

-## How to Generate this repository from teh source Bill of Materials.

-This set of automation packages was generated using the open-source [`isacable`](https://github.com/cloud-native-toolkit/iascable) tool.
-This tool enables a [Bill of Material yaml](https://github.com/cloud-native-toolkit/automation-solutions/tree/main/boms/software/cp4d) file to describe your software requirements.
-If you want up stream releases or versions you can use `iascable` to generate a new terraform module.

-> The `iascable` tool is targeted for use by advanced SRE developers.
-It requires deep knowledge of how the modules plug together into a customized architecture.
-This repository is a fully tested output from that tool.
-This makes it ready to consume for projects.